ArgonSilicon/tscfat/README.md

 [![codecov](https://codecov.io/gh/ArgonSilicon/tscfat/branch/master/graph/badge.svg?token=6OG1W7LQPM)](https://codecov.io/gh/ArgonSilicon/tscfat)

 ## What is it for?
+The toolbox is designed for time series exploratory data analysis.
+The emphasis is on the visualizations.

+Summary statistics
+Trend and periodicity
+Linear dependency
+Nonlinear methods

 ## Main Features
+The toolbox features include:
 * Summary statistics
 * Rolling windows statistics
 * Time series decomposition